andresjoc/ProjectFocusToDo/Description.md

 - Edit a Folder:

-- Edit a Subtask:
+- Edit Subtask:

 - Delete a Task:

+- Delete Tag:

 - Delete a Project:

 - Delete a Folder:

-- Delete a Subtask:
+- Delete Subtask:

 - View Tasks: